 SUP is an acronym that’s short for, Stand Up Paddle Boarding.
-Commonly mistaken for the term cool people use to greet each other (sup, man?), SUP is a trending water sport that people of all ages, shapes and sizes enjoy.
+The SUP acronym is commonly mistaken for the term cool people use to greet each other (sup, man?).
+However, SUP is actually a trending water sport that people of all ages, shapes and sizes enjoy.

 The History of SUP

 Stand Up Paddle Boarding (SUP) was said to first be seen during the 1940’s in Hawaii.
-However, paddle boarding only became a popular sport after 2001 when Laird Hamilton (legendary big surfer) began surfing a SUP.
+However, paddle boarding only became a popular sport after 2001 when Laird Hamilton (legendary big surfer) began SUP surfing.
 From 2001 until now, paddle boarding has grown heaps in popularity where paddlers across the world are enjoying their local waters (ocean, lake, bay or river) on a SUP.

 Why is SUP so popular

 SUP offers amazing health benefits, is a great full-body muscle workout and gets you outside while having fun.
 No matter how old you are or what your fitness level is, paddle boarding is simple to learn and can help you get in the best shape of your life.